 I’ll share an example of something I experimented with my students ages 18-24 while still working on the Big Island with Pacific Quest: ‘Sunday Dance Parties” AKA Movement Therapy.
 They LOVED it as a tool to process emotions.
 I would show them the video We Came To Dance –to help ground our hour together.
 They loved sharing songs that elicit an experience in their life.
 Or a song that they like to listen to focus or one that brings about an emotion of love, heartbreak or what they listen to when they are angry- a way to reclaim that part of themselves in a way that doesn’t involve “talk therapy”.
 I pretty much would like nothing more than to do this all the time- the possibilities are limitless.

 I am honored that you have expressed curiosity and interest in the possibilities we can co-create.
-My hope is that I can leave a Legacy of Service & Love in this lifetime and I would be flattered to discuss further ways I can support you, your work and your organization.
+My hope is that I can leave a Legacy of Service & Love, Duty of Care & Loyalty in this lifetime.
+I would be flattered to discuss further ways I can support you, your work and your organization.

 Radical Movement 101 a 12 month online program- A fully integrated soul + spirit + psyche process that guides you through mind-body practices + dancing +music.